 - Keeping all other equipment and property safe.

-He accomplishes this by working closely with Mike, completing his field of view during flight by retaining visual line of sight with the drone at all times.
+He accomplishes this by working closely with Mike (pilot), completing his field of view during flight by retaining visual line of sight with the drone at all times.
 This dual observation method is a big part of what keeps our shoots so safe and incident-free.

-When the drone is safe on the ground, Ryan assists Mike and James to improve efficiency and make sure every shot gets accomplished.
+When the drone is safe on the ground, Grant assists Mike and Ryan to improve efficiency and make sure every shot gets accomplished.
 He charges batteries, swaps lenses, maintains location safety, communicates with the public, and generally takes care of things “behind-the-scenes” to make sure the aerial shoot goes smoothly.